-Developing your career as a researcher can mean working hard on your research to get new exciting results, presenting papers at conferences or trying to publish your work.
-But what if you’re not sure if an academic career pathway is for you, or even how to approach it most effectively if you do wish to pursue academia?
-Whether you have just started a new research position, or you are nearing the end of a contract, or you are somewhere in between, the Careers Service can support you as you work out your next steps and plan your future within or beyond academia.
+Developing your career as a researcher can mean working hard to produce robust results, presenting papers at conferences and trying to publish your work.
+But what if you’re not sure whether an academic career pathway is what you really want, or even how to approach it most effectively if it is?
+Whether you have just started a new research position, are nearing the end of a contract, or are somewhere in between, the Careers Service can support you as you work out your next steps and plan your future within or beyond academia.

 Workshops and events